AI Search Visibility Playbook: Proven Strategies for Brand Reach

 Strategy 1: Stop Saying "Easy to Use" for Enterprise

-This is the number one mistake in B2B marketing.
+This is a common mistake in B2B marketing.
 You want to sound accessible.
-But to an AI, you sound weak.
+To an AI system, that can flatten your authority.

 The Data: In our analysis of 400 "Enterprise" queries, we saw a clear filter.
 Brands using "easy" or "simple" in their H1 were excluded from recommendations 87% of the time.